Medications at School

 Parent/guardian may be notified if over-the-counter medicine is administered or if sought by a student but not administered due to nursing judgment.
 Certain over-the-counter medications can mask pain or other symptoms or delay in diagnosis/treatment of an underlying health problem.
 The overuse of these medications may also lead to liver damage, kidney damage or gastrointestinal complications.

-The parents/guardians of the student assume responsibility for informing school personnel of any change to the student’s health or medication regime.
+The parents/guardians of the student assume responsibility for informing school personnel of any change to the student’s health or medication regimen.